SanchieGuzman/SLU-Merch-Reservation-System/README.md

 The following steps will guide you through running the web application.

 ### 1. Clone the Repository
-Clone the project repository from the GitHub link below:
+Clone the project repository from the GitHub link:
 ```
 # Clone the repository using the following command:
 git clone https://github.com/Stephen-Coloma/CS312-MidtermProject-Leonardos